WanluLiuLab/yasim/doc/src/quickstart/index.ipynb.md

   - `DEPTH`, gene expression level in coverage.
 - `ce11.ncbiRefSeq.chr1.as.gtf.0.4.gvpkl.xz`, if not present.

-The generated depth file can be regarded as ground truth for gene-level quantifiers.

 +++

 ## Generate Sequencing Depth of Isoform: `generate_isoform_depth`